HIGHLIGHTS

 Cameras

-Let’s be real—tablets aren’t built for photography, and the Redmi Pad 2 keeps that tradition alive.
-The cameras here are purely functional.
+Let’s be real.
+Tablets aren’t really meant for photography, and the Redmi Pad 2 sticks to that idea.
+The cameras are just there to get the job done.

 On the back, you get a single 8MP f/2.0 shooter.
 Up front, there’s a 5MP selfie camera tucked into the frame.
 Both cameras support 1080p video recording at 30fps, which is pretty much the standard in this segment.